RasmusRPaulsen/Deep-MVLM/README.md

 The corresponding landmark file is a standard text file with landmark positions corresponding to their placement in the rendered images.
 This means that this dataset can now be used to train a standard 2D face landmark detector.

 ## Team
 Rasmus R. Paulsen and Kristine Aavild Juhl

 ## License
 Deep-MVLM is released under the MIT license.
-See the LICENSE file for more details.
+See the [LICENSE file](LICENSE) for more details.

+## Credits
+This project is based on the PyTorch template  [pytorch-template](https://github.com/victoresque/pytorch-template) by [Victor Huang](https://github.com/victoresque)

+We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research.